-3.1.2 CLINICAL / EFFICACY STUDIES
+3.1.2 Clinical / Efficacy Studies

-A Phase III, international, multicentre, open-label, randomized, two-stage, three-arm study (BO21004/CLL11) investigating the safety and efficacy profile of GAZYVA plus chlorambucil compared to rituximab plus chlorambucil or chlorambucil alone was conducted in patients with previously untreated chronic lymphocytic leukaemia with comorbidities.
+A Phase III, international, multicenter, open-label, randomized, two-stage, three-arm study (BO21004/CLL11) investigating the safety and efficacy profile of Gazyva plus chlorambucil compared to rituximab plus chlorambucil or chlorambucil alone was conducted in patients with previously untreated chronic lymphocytic leukemia with comorbidities.

-Prior to enrolment, patients had to have documented CD20+ CLL, and one or both of the following measures of coexisting medical conditions; comorbidity score [total Cumulative Illness Rating Scale (CIRS)] of greater than 6 or reduced renal function as measured by CrCl <70 mL/min].
-Patients with inadequate liver function (NCICTC Grade 3 liver function tests (AST, ALT >5 x ULN for >2 weeks; Bilirubin >3 x ULN) and renal function (CrCl <30 mL/min) were excluded.
+Prior to enrollment, patients had to have documented CD20+ CLL, and one or both of the following measures of coexisting medical conditions: comorbidity score (total cumulative illness rating scale [CIRS]) of greater than 6 or reduced renal function as measured by CrCl <70 mL/min.
+Patients with inadequate liver function (NCICTC Grade 3 liver function tests [AST, ALT >5 × ULN for >2 weeks; bilirubin >3 × ULN]) and renal function (CrCl <30 mL/min) were excluded.

-A total of 781 patients were randomized 2:2:1 to receive GAZYVA plus chlorambucil, rituximab plus chlorambucil or chlorambucil alone.
-Stage 1 compared GAZYVA plus chlorambucil to chlorambucil alone in 356 patients and Stage 2 compared GAZYVA plus chlorambucil to rituximab plus chlorambucil in 663 patients.
+A total of 781 patients were randomized 2:2:1 to receive Gazyva plus chlorambucil, rituximab plus chlorambucil or chlorambucil alone.
+Stage 1 compared Gazyva plus chlorambucil to chlorambucil alone in 356 patients and Stage 2 compared Gazyva plus chlorambucil to rituximab plus chlorambucil in 663 patients.
 Efficacy results are summarized in Table 6 and in Figures 1-3.

-In the majority of patients, GAZYVA was given intravenously as a 1000 mg initial dose administered on Day 1, Day 8 and Day 15 of the first treatment cycle.
-In order to reduce the rate of infusion related reactions in patients, an amendment was implemented and 140 patients received the first GAZYVA dose administered over 2 days [Day 1 (100 mg) and Day 2 (900 mg)] [see section 2.2 Dosage and Administration].
-For each subsequent treatment cycle (Cycles 2 to 6), patients received GAZYVA 1000 mg on Day 1 only.
+In the majority of patients, Gazyva was given intravenously as a 1000 mg initial dose administered on Day 1, Day 8 and Day 15 of the first treatment cycle.
+In order to reduce the rate of infusion-related reactions in patients, an amendment was implemented and 140 patients received the first Gazyva dose administered over 2 days (Day 1 [100 mg] and Day 2 [900 mg]) (see 2.2 Dosage and Administration).
+For each subsequent treatment cycle (Cycles 2 to 6), patients received Gazyva 1000 mg on Day 1 only.
 Chlorambucil was given orally at 0.5 mg/kg body weight on Day 1 and Day 15 of all treatment cycles (1 to 6).

 The demographics data and baseline characteristics were well balanced between the treatment groups.
 The majority of patients enrolled were Caucasian (95%) and male (61%).
 The median age was 73 years, with 44% being 75 years or older.
-At baseline, 22% patients had Binet Stage A, 42% had Binet Stage B and 36% had Binet Stage C. The median comorbidity score was 8 and 76% of the patients enrolled had a comorbidity score above 6.
+At baseline, 22% of patients had Binet Stage A, 42% had Binet Stage B and 36% had Binet Stage C. The median comorbidity score was 8 and 76% of the patients enrolled had a comorbidity score above 6.
 The median estimated CrCl was 62 mL/min and 66% of all patients had a CrCl <70 mL/min.
-Forty-two percent of patients enrolled had both a CrCl <70 ml/min and a comorbidity score of >6.
+Forty-two percent of patients enrolled had both a CrCl <70 mL/min and a comorbidity score of >6.
 Thirty-four percent of patients were enrolled on comorbidity score alone, and 23% of patients were enrolled with only impaired renal function.

-The most frequently reported coexisting medical conditions (using a cut off of 30% or higher), in the MedDRA body systems are: Vascular disorders 73%, Cardiac disorders 46%, GI disorders 38%, Metabolism and Nutrition disorders 40%, Renal and Urinary disorders 38%, musculoskeletal and connective tissue disorders 33%.
+The most frequently reported coexisting medical conditions (using a cutoff of 30% or higher) in the MedDRA body systems are: vascular disorders 73%; cardiac disorders 46%; GI disorders 38%; metabolism and nutrition disorders 40%; renal and urinary disorders 38%, and musculoskeletal and connective tissue disorders 33%.